hperrin/tunnelgram/README.md

 1. The client hashes the password that the user entered.
 2. It removes some bytes from the hash (the first 32 bytes for Tunnelgram).
 These become an encryption key.
-3. The rest of the bytes are sent to server as the user's password.
+3. The rest of the bytes are sent to the server as the user's password.
 4. The client generates an RSA key pair.
 5. It encrypts the private key with the key it took from the password hash.
 6. It sends the clear text public key and the encrypted private key to server for storage.

 ### Upon Login

-1. When a user logs in, the client takes steps 1-3 of the registration process.
+1. When a user logs in, the client completes steps 1-3 of the registration process.
-2. Now that the user is authenticated with the server, the client downloads their encrypted private key and clear text public key.
+2. Now that the user is authenticated with the server, the client requests their encrypted private key and clear text public key.
 3. It then uses the key taken from the password hash to decrypt the private key.

 * The server never knows their actual password, so it can't decrypt their private key.